 Information relating to each complaint filed with the agency alleging that a peace officer employed by the agency has engaged in racial profiling.
-Texas Code of Criminal Procedure Article 2.134(c)(2)
+Texas Code of Criminal Procedure Article 2B.0055(c)(2)

-In 2023, internal records indicate that the UNT Police Department received no complaints alleging an officer of the department engaged in racial profiling.
+In 2024, internal records indicate that the UNT Police Department received two complaints alleging an officer of the department engaged in racial profiling.
+Upon internal investigation, the complaints were unfounded and thus did not result in disciplinary action.